irankunda/KNN_Rscripts/README.md

 # KNN_Rscript
-This project is for classifying  attacks using KNN algorithm for Supervised machine learning Follow all steps.
+This project is for classifying Cyber attacks by using KNN algorithm for Supervised machine learning.KNN algorithm used eucledien distance to select the nearest data for better classification.